Nikita-Ravindra-Albela/Customer-Segmentation-and-Marketing-Strategies-of-U.S-Retail-Market/README.md

 ## Project Overview

-**USMall_AnalyticsPlaybook** is a strategic data analytics case study focused on customer segmentation and targeted marketing strategies for the U.S. mall retail market.
+This analysis is a strategic data analytics case study focused on customer segmentation and targeted marketing strategies for the U.S. mall retail market.
 Built using **Power BI**, this project explores how traditional shopping malls can adapt to evolving consumer behavior in the age of e-commerce by leveraging RFM modeling, Pareto analysis, and demographic insights.

 ## *This project is my original work, developed as part of my college capstone for MBA specializing in Business Analytics.*